Basestack Docs

 SDKConfig

-Exported from @basestack/flags-js - Configuration for the Flags SDK
+Exported from @basestack/flags-react - Configuration for the Flags SDK

 Flag